Renzxs/The-World-s-News/README.md

-The World's News
+👋 Hello, I'm John Florence Batol.

-- A Digital Newspaper developed by John Florence Batol DO NOT COPY FOR AN ASSIGNMENT - Avoid plagiarism and adhere to the spirit of this Academic Honesty Policy.
+This is The World's News a digital newspaper that I developed for educational purpose.